This post is all about long narrow living room layout ideas.

 9. Use a narrow console table

-Because chunky dressers simply don’t work in a long, narrow living room, console tables are an excellent alternative.
+Because chunky dressers don’t work in a long, narrow living room, console tables are an excellent alternative.

 You can use a narrow console table for decor, beneath the TV, or another spot where you have free space.

-The space beneath the table is perfect for baskets to sneak in some extra storage for throw blankets, board games, and other living room items you might want to keep around.
+The space beneath the table is perfect for baskets to sneak in extra storage for throw blankets, board games, and other living room items you might want to keep around.

 Below is a great example of how you could style a narrow entry table in your living room.